cgonc/BLOG/blogv1/_posts/plnotes/2014-12-19-variables-and-bindings.markdown

 * Functions
 * Function calls

-In the upcoming posts we will dig into this definitions.
+In the upcoming posts I will dig into this definitions.
 The very important thing in these definitions is we first examine the syntax and after that the definition should be type checked at some point and lastly we should consider the evaluation strategy.
 These operations and how they are done roughly determine the behaviour of the underlying programming language.